brightcove/brightcove-player-sdk-ios/README.md

 ## Play, Pause, and Seek

 The Brightcove Player SDK for iOS provides play, pause, and seek methods on the `BCOVPlaybackController`. **It is important to use these methods instead of using the AVPlayer equivalent.** In their default implementations, these objects forward the calls directly to the corresponding method on the AVPlayer.
 However, if you are using plugins, they may override the default behavior to add functionality.
-For example, if using an advertising plugin, calling `[BCOVPlaybackController play]` the first time might cause pre-roll to play before starting the content.
+For example, if using an advertising plugin, calling `playbackController.play()` the first time might cause pre-roll to play before starting the content.
 To find out more about how a plugin may override the default behavior, please refer to each plugin README.md or by checking for a category extension on `BCOVSessionProviderExtension` that the plugin may add.

 *Calling play, pause, or seek on the AVPlayer directly may cause undefined behavior.*